altinodantas/aircraftsdatasetgenerator/README.md

 # Aircrafts Dataset Generator

-Use this notebook generatedataset.ipynb to crawl the site JetPhotos.com and create a dataset of aircraft models containing 255x400 images.
+Use the notebook generatedataset.ipynb to crawl the site JetPhotos.com and create a dataset of aircraft models containing 255x400 images.
 I have created this implementation during a course of Deep Learning due to students asked me about real data to evaluate their convolutional neural networks.